Orama-Interactive/Pixelorama-Docs/docs/user_manual/installation.md

 sidebar_position: 1
 ---

-Pixelorama is available for free for all major desktop platforms, namely Windows, Linux and macOS, as well as Ubuntu Touch, a mobile operating system.
+Pixelorama is available for free for all major desktop platforms, namely Windows, Linux and macOS.
 There is also a Web version available, which can be used directly from your browser, without downloading it.
 Stay tuned, because more platforms will be supported soon.

 ## Itch.io
 Pixelorama is available for free on [itch.io](https://orama-interactive.itch.io/pixelorama) for Windows, Linux and macOS.
 You can get it by clicking on "Download Now".
 A dialog will appear that lets you set a price for the tool.
 While [donations are appreciated and they help with the development of the software](../development_and_contributing), Pixelorama is a free software and paying is optional.
 After you decide whether you want to donate or not, you will be taken to the download page, where you can download a version of Pixelorama depending on your operating system.